-The concepts of fiduciary duty, disclosure and conflict are embedded in the Code, at times in ways that also address the agent's duties to consumers (e.g. Rules 24 and 25).
+The concepts of fiduciary duty, disclosure and conflict were embedded in the Code prior to amendments, at times in ways that also address the agent's duties to clients [e.g. Rule 24 (formerly section 10)].

-To avoid fiduciary breaches, pay particular attention to the following sections and subsections:
+Aside from the new Rule 13, to avoid fiduciary breaches, pay particular attention to the following rules and sub rules of the amended Code:

-Rule 5 Acting in best interests of client
+Rule 5.
+Acting in best interests of the client [Amends 2011 Code s.
+4]